EStrilets/healtheme/README.md

 common - code shared between client and server

 <h2> Installation </h2>
-<p>Clone the repository </p>
+<p>1.
+Clone the repository </p>
 <br/>
-CD into the repository and run yarn or npm install
+2. CD into the repository and run yarn or npm install
 <br/>
-Create a postgres database and a table called users, as defined in ./backend/database.sql
+3. Create a postgres database and a table called users, as defined in ./backend/database.sql
 <br/>
-Create a file named .env in ./backend and make sure it has the following variables defined:
+4. Create a file named .env in ./backend and make sure it has the following variables defined:
 <br/>
 <ul>
   <li>DATABASE_NAME= </li>